education.vic.gov.au

 Identifying students to undertake a Disability Inclusion Profile

-The Disability Inclusion Profile (profile) is available to existing students in Victorian government schools where the student:
+Existing students in Victorian government schools can access the profile where the student:

-The profile is also available for new students entering the Victorian government school system (prior to their commencement in school) in particular circumstances.
+New students entering the Victorian government school system can access the profile prior to their commencement in school or early in their commencement year where the student is receiving ongoing support from an inclusion or disability support service.
 Refer to the section below: New students entering the Victorian government school systemExternal Link .

 Undertaking a profile meeting is not compulsory for any student.
-It is the responsibility of the school in partnership with the SSG to determine whether to undertake the process.
+Schools, in partnership with the SSG and parent/carer(s) determine whether to undertake the process.

 The profile is not limited to students who are eligible for tier 3 student-level funding.
 It is available to and may benefit a broader group of students that meet the requirements set out above.
 Refer to: Tier 3 student-level funding.

-Once the SSG has agreed to request a profile meeting, the school is responsible for requesting the meeting.
+Once the SSG has agreed to request a profile meeting, the school is responsible for requesting the meeting and managing the process with the facilitator service.
 Refer to: Requesting a Disability Inclusion Profile meeting.

 Definition of disability and classification of supplementary, substantial, and extensive adjustments

-To access the profile, existing students in Victorian government schools are required to have received supplementary, substantial or extensive levels of adjustments, as per the definitions provided in the Nationally Consistent Collection of Data on School Students with Disability (NCCD), to enable participation in learning due to disability.
+To access the profile, existing students in Victorian government schools are required to have received supplementary, substantial or extensive levels of adjustments, as per the definitions provided in the Nationally Consistent Collection of Data on School Students with Disability (NCCD)External Link , to enable participation in learning due to disability.
 These adjustments must be in place for a period of at least 10 weeks prior to a profile meeting, or 10 weeks cumulatively over the past 12 months (as noted in the requirements above).
+If a student is an existing student and adjustments have been in place for 10 weeks previously, schools do not need to wait 10 further weeks before submitting a profile request.

 A diagnosis of disability is not required to access the profile and there are no mandatory assessments or reports required to prove eligibility for a profile meeting.